I keep seeing bluebirds on my commute to work, but I am not sure which of the three types of bluebirds it is.

 Can behavior help identify bluebirds?

-Hovering over ground sets mountain bluebirds apart from its western and eastern counterparts.
+The hovering behavior sets mountain bluebird apart from its western and eastern counterparts.

 The male mountain bluebird is entirely blue.
 The head and back are more saturated blue than the breast and belly, which has a whitish center.